synduce/Synduce/README_EVALUATION.md

   }
 ```
-The unknowns in the recursion skeleton have been substituted for their implementation.

 # Evaluating Atropos

-The main claim of the paper is that Atropos successfully synthesized solutions for a wide range of benchmarks, with a significant improvement over a baseline method that is itself implemented in the tool.
+The main claim of the paper is that Atropos successfully synthesizes solutions for a wide range of
+benchmarks, with a significant improvement over a baseline method that is itself implemented in the
+tool.
 This claim is backed by the results presented in Table 1.
-The Appendix also contains additional experimental results in Table 2 and 3.
-The reviewer may want to reproduce the results presented by running the tools on the benchmarks.
-Naturally, we expect the results of reproducing the experiments in a virtual machine and on a different computer to be different from the ones presented in the paper.
+The Appendix also contains
+additional experimental results in Tables 2 and 3.
+The reviewer may want to reproduce the results
+presented by running the tools on the benchmarks.
+Naturally, we expect the results of reproducing
+the experiments in a virtual machine and on a different computer to be different from the ones
+presented in the paper.
 However, Atropos should still perform better than the baseline in general.
 We also expect that the tool should not time out on the set of benchmarks used in the paper.

+We have set the timeout to 6 mins for the review (as opposed to 10min in the paper) to allow the
+reviewer to run more benchmarks.
+This parameter can be changed in the `benchmaarks/test.py` file.

 ## Experimental Results

-The following instructions explain how to run the experiments to reproduce the results presented in Tables 1, 2 and 3 of the paper.
+The following instructions explain how to run the experiments to reproduce the results presented in
+Tables 1, 2 and 3 of the paper.

 ### Reproducing the results of Table 1

-To reproduce the results of Table 1, we provide a script that will run the necessary experiments and produce a textual version of Table 1 (the same as the table produced in the kick-the-tires phase).
+To reproduce the results of Table 1, we provide a script that will run the necessary experiments and
+produce a textual version of Table 1 (the same as the table produced in the kick-the-tires phase).

 Executing `./table1.sh` runs the tool and the baseline algorithm on each benchmark once.
-The log is stored in `review_data/log.txt` and running the script more than once will append more data to the log.
-If the script is run several times without deleting the log file, the table contains information that is average over all the runs.
+The log is
+stored in `review_data/log.txt` and running the script more than once will append more data to the
+log.
+If the script is run several times without deleting the log file, the table contains
+information that is averaged over all the runs.
+Running the script should take an hour.

 The text version of Table 1 is stored in `review_data/table1.txt`.

 ### Reproducing the results of Table 2 and 3

-Given the limited time given to the reviewers to reproduce the results in our paper, we selected a subset of benchmarks on which the experiments can be run to reproduce the results of Tables 2 and 3 at least partially.
+Given the limited time given to the reviewers to reproduce the results in our paper, we selected a
+subset of benchmarks on which the experiments can be run to reproduce partially the results of
+Tables 2 and 3.
+Note that these tables are part of the Appendix.

-To do so, run `./table2_partial.sh` and `./table3_partial.sh`.
-The experimental data is appended to `review_data/log.txt` and the script then generates the tables in `review_data/table2.txt` and `review_data/table3.txt`.
+The reviewer can run `./table2_partial.sh` (and `./table3_partial.sh`).
+The experimental data is
+appended to `review_data/log.txt` and the script then generates the tables in
-Running either of those scripts will take several hours.
+`review_data/table2.txt` (resp. `review_data/table3.txt`).
+Running either of those scripts will take
+an hour.

-If the reviewers want to spend more time generating their own experimental data, they can use the `./table2_full.sh` and `./table3_full.sh` scripts.
-Running the full scripts will take more than a day.
+If the reviewers want to spend more time generating their own experimental data, they can use the
+`./table2_full.sh` and `./table3_full.sh` scripts.
+Running the full scripts will take more than a
+day.

 ### Results from our experimental data

 We included a sample of our experimental data in `benchmarks_log_cav21.txt`.
-The reviewers can generate the tables using this data by calling the `benchmarks/report.py` script as follows:
+The reviewers can
+generate the tables using this data by calling the `benchmarks/report.py` script as follows:
 ```
 ./benchmarks/report.py benchmarks/benchmarks_log_cav21.txt review_data/tmp.csv TABLE_NO review_data/table.txt
 ```
-The script will generate Table `TABLE_NO` (= 1, 2 or 3) in the `review_data/table.txt` file, storing temporary results in `review_data/tmp.csv`.
-The reviewers should observe the same results as the ones reported in the paper, with possibly a few differences as we collected more data for some benchmarks.
+The script will generate Table `TABLE_NO` (= 1, 2 or 3) in the `review_data/table.txt` file, storing
+temporary results in `review_data/tmp.csv`.
+The reviewers should observe the same results as the
+ones reported in the paper, with possibly a few differences as we collected more data for some
-One difference is that the *mts* benchmarks of the *Enforcing tail recursion* category has been corrected, and Atropos synthesizes a solution even without the optimization (the numbers in Table 3 will differ).
+benchmarks.
+One difference is that the *mts* benchmark of the *Enforcing tail recursion* category
+has been corrected, and Atropos synthesizes a solution even without the optimizations on (the
+numbers in Table 3 will differ).
 This has been signaled during the rebuttal period.

 ## Using the tool on the benchmarks

+The folder containing the tool contains a README file explaining how to use the tool.
+The tool also
-The tool provides a help message if called with the `h` option:
+provides a help message if called with the `h` option:

 ```
 ./atropos -h
 Usage : atropos [options] input_file